54nd339/Portfolio/content/featured/SwapGates/index.md

 tech:
   - Quantum Computing
   - Nearest Neighbor Transformation
-  - BFS & Genetic Algorithm
+  - SWAP Gate insertion
+  - Quantum Circuit
 ---
 Developed a heuristic approach to represent quantum circuits with NN constraints efficiently within a 2D space.
 Rigorously tested on diverse benchmarks, which has resulted in reductions of 39% and 24% in SWAP count and quantum cost, respectively, surpassing existing 2D designs.